 kore ni wa Niku, Sakana, Shifudo ga fukumarete Imasu ka?

 Does this contain meat?

 Does this contain dashi or bonito fish flakes?

 Kore wa dashi matawa katsuobushi wo fukumimasuka?

-Keep an eye out over the next few weeks for more helpful information on traveling as a vegetarian in Japan—including Shojin ryori Buddhist cuisine and vegetarian-friendly restaurants in major cities.
+Keep an eye out over the next few weeks for more helpful information on practicing vegetarianism and veganism while traveling in Japan—including Shojin ryori Buddhist cuisine and restaurants serving vegetarian dishes in major cities.

 For help planning your next trip to Japan, turn to Journy.
-We triple check to make sure every recommended restaurant can accommodate your dietary preferences—vegetarian, vegan, gluten-free, kosher... we've seen it all.
+We triple check to make sure every recommended restaurant can accommodate your dietary preferences—vegetarian restaurants, vegan restaurants, gluten-free restaurants, kosher restaurants... we've seen it all.